JereKuusela/valheim-infinity_hammer/publish/README.md

 	- Removes the setting `auto_equip` as obsolete (now always on so that the mod works properly).
 	- Fixes the setting `copy_state` not working.
 	- Fixes the `scale` parameter not working on the `hammer` command.

-- v1.15
-	- Adds a new command `hammer_save` to create blueprints with data.
-	- Adds support for PlanBuild scaling.
-	- Adds a new setting `chat_output` to control is the output show on the chat window (default `false`).
-	- Removes the setting `max_undo_steps` as obsolete (usually Server Devcommands is installed).

 Thanks for Azumatt for creating the mod icon!